-- 4.2.1 As appropriate, OCDEL will communicate directly using phone, email, listserv, media, or in person as necessary to share information with providers in the emergency zone. - 4.2.2 OCDEL will collect and provide updates to the Secretary or designee as to the impacts of the disaster/emergency throughout the response period. - 4.2.3 Individual events may necessitate the development and dissemination of new policies or procedures to adapt to the disaster or epidemic.
-OCDEL will develop a temporary webpage to post all information related to the event to ensure providers can access important information and updates. - 4.2.4 For events necessitating temporary closures for child care providers, OCDEL will post on the COMPASS website (www.findchildcare.pa.gov) an indicator of a facilities' temporary closure notice. - Recovery is defined as the period after an emergency or disaster where individuals or the community as a whole is attempting to return to, or has completely, resumed normal activities.
+- 4.2.1 As appropriate, OCDEL will communicate directly using phone, email, listserv or in person as necessary to share information with providers in the emergency zone. - 4.2.2 OCDEL will collect and provide updates to the Secretary or designee as to the impacts of the disaster/emergency throughout the Response period. - 5.0 Recovery is defined as the period after an emergency or disaster where individuals or the community as a whole is attempting to return to or has completely resumed normal activities.
 Depending on the circumstances of the disaster, Recovery can vary in length of duration.